 1 (30-ounce) package of refrigerated hash brown potatoes, substitute frozen

-4 tablespoons of butter, unsalted, diced into 1 tablespoon pieces
+4 tablespoons of butter, unsalted, diced into 1-tablespoon pieces

-1/2 cup onion, finely chopped
+1/2 cup onion, finely diced

 1/4 cup all-purpose flour

-3 cups milk, (whole or 2%)
+3 cups milk (whole or 2%)

 1 1/2 cups of shredded cheddar cheese

-1/2 cup of grated parmesan cheese
+1/2 cup of freshly-grated Parmesan cheese

 1 tablespoon Kosher salt

-1 teapsoon fresh ground black pepper
+1 teaspoon fresh ground black pepper

 2 tablespoons dried parsley flakes